JakaCobot/JakaCobot.github.io/docs/en/guide/SRCI/SRCI_en.md

   - `ConfigMode.Wrist=1` ("*No change*")
 - Please make sure the overall speed and command speed are in a safe and acceptable range before the execution of any commands.
+- Using SRCI AddOn with the App simultaneously will violate the requirements of "single point control", which may lead to unexpected risks (such as unexcepeted robot movements or error information loss).
+Therefore, the SRCI AddOn and the App should not be used at the same time.
+- The version of controller and SRCI AddOn must be strictly matched, otherwise there might be unexpected risks.

 ## Commands Descriptions